cossacklabs/acra/README.md

 ### Protecting data in any file storage using AcraTranslator

 Let's see the simplest dataflow with AcraTranslator.
 AcraTranslator works as Encryption-as-a-Service using HTTP and gRPC API.
-The application sends API request to the AcraTranslator with data fields and operations.
-The application is responsible to store encrypted data in the database (NoSQL, KV store, SQL, AWS S3 – any) and sends API call to decrypt it back.
+The application sends API request to the AcraTranslator with data fields and operations (encryption, decryption, tokenisation, detokenisation, etc).
+The application is responsible for storing the encrypted data in the database (NoSQL, KV store, SQL, AWS S3 – any) and communicating with AcraTranslator to decrypt it back.

 <p align="center"><img src="https://github.com/cossacklabs/acra/wiki/Images/readme/app-at-app-db.png" alt="Server-side encryption and decryption using AcraTranslator" width="700"></p>